Title: Ready Player One

 So a lot of the book, especially the beginning half contains quite a bit of world building.
 So much so you might start finding yourself getting bored.
 But it is kind of necessary.
 The world is pretty detailed and works a special way.
 And it is really kind of well done in the sense that you can easily imagine that our world has actually turned into the one that Ernest Cline created for this story.
 It really isn't too much of a stretch.

 Being a video game fan and a fan of the 80s will actually help you enjoy this book.
 These are two things that are huge throughout the entire story.

 Also, aside from world building and random 80s trivia, there is quite a bit of action.
 It doesn't get too intense in my opinion, but it is definitely there.

 Then there is character development.
 You definitely see it in this book.
 And you do find yourself caring about the characters.....
 Personally I was smiling at one point.
 It just filled me with happy.

 Totally glad I did a reread of this book.
 It was quite enjoyable.
 I have no idea how it is going to be turned into a movie though.
 Pretty sure a good bit is going to be changed.

-This review is based on an eARC provided by the publisher in exchange for a fair and honest review.
-All thoughts are mine and mine alone.
+This review is based on a copy provided by the Blogging for Books in exchange for a fair and honest review.
+All thoughts and opinions are mine and mine alone.